The hard work of the beekeeping year is now behind us, but there are a few things to keep in mind as we slide into winter.

 Cold Temperatures

-Make sure you are NOT opening the hive on days where the temperature is below 55 degrees.
 Look for activity on a warmer day – your bees will be anxious to take cleansing flights.
 Hives with no visible activity on a warm day warrant a closer look.
+Place your ear against the side of the hive and tap gently; you should be able to hear the bees inside!

 We hope you and your bees have a great November!